-Lowering stress for staff over Christmas
+4 ways to lower stress for staff over Christmas

-• Keeping your staff happy could be the key to a successful festive trading period, find out how to lower their stress this Christmas
+• Keeping your staff happy could be the key to a successful festive trading period.
+Find out how to lower their stress this Christmas

-Lowering stress for staff over Christmas
+4 ways to lower stress for staff over Christmas

 This holistic approach may sound far-fetched, but a mental sweep of your workplace could throw up some opportunities to create a more pleasant working environment.
 Where could excess noise be reduced?
 How might more orderly storage lower frustrations for everyone?
 What impact could a more comfy break space have on workers’ impression of how much they’re valued?